maxant/jvm-two-way-ssl/README.md

 - Front: Represents a simple SSL enabled client which makes an HTTPS request to middle.
 Uses key- and truststores from `certificates/front`.
 - Middle: Represents a simple SSL enabled server which receives requests on port 10001 and requests a client certificate.
 It then makes it's own request to the downstream "back" server using SSL.

-As such, the middle server is the interesting component as it requires two-way SSL for incoming as well as outgoing connections.
+As such, the middle server is the interesting component as it requires mutual TLS authentication for incoming as well as outgoing connections.

 Additionally, there are two further versions of the middle server: